How to crochet a flat circle

 31.4 / 5 = 6.28 stitches per round

-The maths here is not perfect because if you think about how a stitch works, especially in circles, the stitch may be narrower at the bottom than the top.
+The maths here is not perfect in reality, because, if you think about how a stitch works, especially in circles, the stitch may be narrower at the bottom than the top.
 But it’s a solid start!
+You can use this same process with any of the stitches, so long as you have a gauge measurement.

 The key is knowing what your gauge measurement is.
 Then you just follow the maths.